TheMarlboroMan/dfw-jumpstart/README.md

 It is a bit clunky, but does not take more than 5 minutes.

+###Do message broadcasting between controllers:

+Message broadcasting is a way to share scalar information between controllers, like for example, strings, integers or data types that can be represented from primitives.
+Controllers can be setup as broadcasters and receivers separatedly.

+For each controller that can broadcast add this method (if you fail, an exception will be thrown when broadcasting).

+	// message broadcasting

+	public:

+	virtual bool			is_broadcaster() const {return true;}

+For each controller that can receive add these ones (if you fail to add a receive method an exception will be thrown when broadcasting).

+	// message broadcasting

+	public:

+	virtual bool			is_receiver() const {return true;}
+	virtual void			receive(const dfw::broadcast_message& msg)
+	{
+		//msg has two members: an int "type" and a dnot_token "tok"...
+		//do what you need to do here.
+	}

+From a controller that can broadcast, do this:

+	int type=1;
+	tools::dnot_token tok=tools::dnot_parse_string{"data:{key: "value", thing: true}"};
+	broadcast({type, tok});

+An example can be seen in the test_2d controller which uses this information to broadcast text strings to test_2d_text.

+If you need to share complex objects you can set up alternatives, like public setters and getters in you controllers that can be accessed from your state_driver "prepare_state" method.

+###Draw a controller different than the active one:

+There may be cases when you need to keep drawing a controller while executing one (for example, a help screen about a certain controller).
+While this can be done setting up different states in controller and branching logic, input control and drawing, there's an alternative.
+When you need it, add this function in the controller:

+virtual void			request_draw(dfw::controller_view_manager& cvm) {
+	//Do this to add another controller by index. cvm.add(1);

+	//Do this to add your controller.
+	cvm.add_ptr(this);
+}

+And that's all.
+Controllers will be drawn in the declared order (in the example, first the one with the index 1 and then "this").
+No logic of the controllers will be executed at all.

+An example can be seen in the test_2d_text controller which requests text_2d to be drawn and then overlays new elements.

+###Use the tools::view_composer to create static views.

+Static views can be composed with dnot files to avoid the need of hardcoded values and recompilation.

+//TODO.

+An example exists in the test_2d_text controller.

 ###Add new input:

 - Add it to the enum in class/input.h.